DoctorWhoof/Render/readme.txt

 - Optionally render to a texture, ideal for accurate "pixel art" games, with or without filtering
 - Scaling can maintain aspect ratio (with black bars on edges of screen)
 - Optional integer scaling for maximum fidelity pixel art, at the expense of not always filling the screen
-- Drawing layers with parallax scrolling
+- Drawing layers with camera coordinates and parallax scrolling
+- Obtain mouse coordinates in world space (offset by camera and compensated for virtual resolution scaling)

 Please check the render examples repository for common usage examples.